BlueJayADAL/SCARP25_ARISE/README.md

 2. Install requirements on your OS to the virtual environment
     ```bash
     $ pip install -r requirements.txt
     ```
+3. Download and export the Ultralytics YOLOv11 Pose model to OpenVino format

+    Export the model:
+    ```bash
+    $ yolo export model=yolo11n-pose.pt format=openvino imgsz=320
+    ```
+    Then move the output folder `yolo11n-pose_openvino_model/` into `models/` with the other downloaded models.
-3. Run the ARISE system either as a conversational standalone backend or with the interactive user interface
+4. Run the ARISE system either as a conversational standalone backend or with the interactive user interface
     #### Standalone Backend
     ```bash
     $ python -m runnables.main